 ■ April 29 to May 5: ゴールデンウイーク (Golden Week)

-Along with New Year and Obon, the Golden Week (usually abbreviated GW) is one of hte major holiday and vacation periods in Japan, as it includes four public holidays within a week (Shōwa Day 昭和の日, Constitution Day 憲法の日, Greenery Day みどりの日 and Children’s Day 子どもの日).
+Along with New Year and Obon, the Golden Week (usually abbreviated GW) is one of the major holiday and vacation periods in Japan, as it includes four public holidays within a week (Shōwa Day 昭和の日, Constitution Day 憲法の日, Greenery Day みどりの日 and Children’s Day 子どもの日).
 Depending on the year, these will be fused with a weekend.
-As people either travel within Japan or abroad or just visit their families, all means of transportation as well as accommodation are fully booked, with prices and fees surging astronomically.
-It is best to avoid this period when planning to travel in Japan.
+As people either travel within Japan or abroad or just visit their families, all means of transportation, as well as accommodation, are fully booked, with prices and fees surging astronomically.
+It is best to avoid this period when planning to travel to Japan.

 ■ April 29: 昭和の日 (Shōwa Day) ▲